ser-rse-bridge/ser-rse-bridge.github.io/index.md

 We assume communities just happen, but it's hard work!

-Say something about SE, SER, RS, and RSE.
+Add something about SE, SER, RS, RSE, and RSER.

 ## Outputs